-New York State's financial operations have improved during recent fiscal years.
-During its last nine fiscal years, the State has recorded balanced budgets on a cash basis, with positive year-end fund balances.
+New York State's financial operations had improved during recent fiscal years but were adversely affected by the national recession and the terrorist attack of September 11, 2001.
+Nonetheless, during its last ten fiscal years, the State has recorded balanced budgets on a cash basis, with positive year-end fund balances.